Ted (album)

 Ted is the second studio album from Swedish singer/songwriter Ted Gärdestad, released in 1973 through Polar Music.
 It contains the hits "Jag Ska Fånga En Ängel", "Sol, Vind Och Vatten", "Come Give Me Love" as well as his 1973 Melodifestivalen entry "Oh Vilken Härlig Da'".
 The album was produced by Benny Andersson, Björn Ulvaeus and Ted, engineered by Michael B. Tretow and features backing vocals by Agnetha Fältskog and Anni-Frid Lyngstad.
 The CD version of the album was released in 1991.

 An English-language version of the track "Jag Ska Fånga En Ängel" entitled "Gonna Make You My Angel" was released as a single in 1974.
 The album charted on the Swedish Albums Chart and peaked at number seven in week 26 of 2020.
 In 2021, it reached a new peak of number six.

+The Swedish female duo group First Aid Kit has recorded both Swedish and English cover versions of "Come Give Me Love" (single 2020).